 This post will teach you how to make a beginner sourdough starter at home, step-by-step.
 All you need is flour, water and a little bit of patience.
-Before you know it, you’ll have your very own bubbly, active sourdough starter ready to make THE BEST sourdough bread, sourdough focaccia, homemade sourdough pizza crust and more!
-Download your personal sourdough starter feeding chart here.
+Before you know it, you’ll have your very own bubbly, active sourdough starter to make my best sourdough bread recipe, sourdough focaccia and more!
+Grab your personal sourdough starter feeding chart.

 Looking to bake sourdough bread?
 First: you’ll need a sourdough starter.
 Without it, your bread won’t rise.
 It’s the absolute heart and soul of sourdough baking.
 Creating a sourdough starter from scratch is not hard to do.
 However, the process is intimidating, especially for beginners.
 Let’s change that.

 Adapted from my bestselling book Artisan Sourdough Made Simple, I will demystify and simplify the process with step-by-step recipe instructions.
-In approximately 7+ days (yes, it takes that long- there are no shortcuts) you’ll get approximately 1 cup of bubbly, active sourdough starter which is more than enough to make a variety of sourdough creations including my best sourdough bread recipe with olive oil, which is the most popular recipe on my blog.
+In approximately 7+ days (yes, it takes that long- there are no shortcuts) you’ll get approximately 1 cup of bubbly, active sourdough starter which is more than enough to make bread, including my best sourdough bread recipe with olive oil (most popular recipe on my blog!).
+More sourdough bread recipes here.

 Sourdough is more than just a recipe; it’s an understanding.
 So before we dive in, let’s define.